-Edit Chapter 1- Edit and then take a break.
+Edit Chapter 1- Edit, then take a break.
 When you come back, check it off your checklist.
 Repeat process for Chapter 2.
 Take a break after every chapter to regroup.
-While you are taking your break, think about what happened in the chapter and make an honest assessment.
+While you are taking your break, think about what happened in the previous chapter and make an honest assessment.

 3. Use a word processor (Microsoft work, open office etc) to spell check your writing

 Use the spell check feature on your word processor to check your work.
-Take your time making sure that you don’t miss out on any paragraphs, do it one chapter at a time if necessary.
+Take your time and perform the spell check one chapter at a time, if necessary.
 For every misspelled word the word processor finds, be careful to replace it with the right word.
-Read the entire sentence that contains the misspelled word before you change it.
+Read the entire sentence that contains the misspelled word before accepting the correctly spelled word.

 4. Give special attention to similar words.